Lyndon Station, Wisconsin: Geography

 Lyndon Station is located at (43.711725, -89.897805).

-According to the United States Census Bureau, the village has a total area of 1.99 sqmi, all of it land.
+According to the United States Census Bureau, the village has a total area of 1.99 sqmi, all land.

 Religion

 Lyndon Station is served by two religious institutions.
 St. Bridget's was established in 1851 by early Irish settlers in the area.
 The name was changed to St. Mary's in 1877, and the present edifice was built in 1899.
-It is one of the oldest parishes in the Diocese of La Crosse and because of this it is historically referred to as the Mother Church of the Dells Area.
+It is one of the oldest parishes in the Diocese of La Crosse; because of this, St. Bridget's is historically referred to as the Mother Church of the Dells Area.
 In 1877, the parish established a Parochial school which closed in 1968 due to the difficulty of finding Sisters to staff it.

 A small Lutheran congregation, St. Luke's, has existed since about 1890.
 The church was built in 1897 and remains in use today.